fusebit/demo-task-app/README.md

 To use this extension, simply download it, and click on the extension icon when you are in the webiste you want to get the SVG from.
 A new window will pop showing you all of the SVG's of the website, and you'll be able to download the ones you want to use.

+### Resetting Customization

 All of the customization preferences will be saved in localstorage.

-To open localstorage in Chrome, press F12 or right click on the website, click inspect, and go to the Application tab.
-Then, on the left you will see a section titled Storage, below that title it will say Local Storage.
-Press the arrow on the left of Local Storage to expand it, and then right click on the website url to see all of the keys.

-The colors will be saved under the `colors` key.
+* The colors will be saved under the `colors` key.
 If you want to set the colors back to the default value, right click on the `colors` key and then click on `delete`.

-The logo will be saved under the `logo` key.
+* The logo will be saved under the `logo` key.
 If you want to remove the logo, right click on the `logo` key and then click on `delete`.

 The helpers will be disabled by default if the colors are customized.
 You will see them under the `disableHelpers` key if they are disabled.
 You don't need to remove this key, if you remove the colors preference, the `disableHelpers` key will be automatically removed and the helpers will be visible again.